Tuesday, April 12, 2022

 The term STI is quite broad: some infections are curable and may not cause any symptoms.
 But if the infection results in altering the typical function of the body, it is then called a disease: STD for ‘sexually transmitted disease’ or VD for ‘venereal disease’.

 This is perhaps the biggest myth of all.
-It is the general belief that sex needs to occur and fluids need to be exchanged in order for infections to be passed, because they are called “sexually transmitted”.
+It is the general belief that sex needs to occur and fluids need to be exchanged for infections to be passed because they are called “sexually transmitted”.

 It is certainly true that you are at a higher risk if you have or have had more than one sexual partner; you also run the risk of becoming infected if you have sex with someone who has had many partners and if you don't use a condom when having sex.